superruzafa/visual-scala-reference/_functions/headOption.md

 }
 ~~~

-`headOption` returns the first element of this collection wrapped with `Some`.
+`headOption` returns the first element of this collection, wrapped with `Some`.

 <figure class="diagram">
   <img src="images/headOption.1.svg" alt="headOption function">